 The aircraft was flown on Autopilot down to 220' RA.
 The aircraft was stabilized on approach as per the company's stabilized approach criteria at 1500'.
-The Autopilot and auto thrust maintained the ILS profile with no deviations and the Auto Thrust was in speed mode for the Approach speed selected.
+The Autopilot and auto thrust maintained the ILS profile with no deviations and the Auto Thrust was in managed speed mode with a target speed at Vapp(Approach speed).